grafana/metrictank/docs/cloud/faq.md

 Note that on custom plans, these settings can be adjusted.
 You can also [pre-aggregate data in carbon-relay-ng](https://github.com/grafana/carbon-relay-ng/blob/master/docs/aggregation.md) to load fewer series.

-## Do I have to use hosted grafana or exclusively the hosted platform?
+## Do I have to exclusively use Grafana Cloud?

-No, the hosted platform is a datasource that you can use however you like.
+No, Grafana Cloud contains a datasource that you can use however you like.
 E.g. in combination with other datasources, and queried from any Grafana instance or other client.